ToolUniverse: An open platform for democratizing AI scientists: Supplementary Note: Core Modules of

 \subsection{Tool Composer}

-For complex tasks, users can create new composite tools by programmatically combining existing ones.
-Tool Composer enables the integration of tools with heterogeneous back ends to build end-to-end workflows.
-Leveraging the Tool Caller for direct in-code execution, Tool Composer generates a container function that exposes both the Tool Caller and \toun as in-line, executable primitives.
+For complex tasks, users can create new composite tools by combining existing ones.
+Tool Composer chains tools with heterogeneous backends into multi-step workflows.
+Using the Tool Caller for direct in-code execution, Tool Composer generates a container function that exposes both the Tool Caller and \toun as in-line, executable primitives.
 The container function, implemented as \texttt{compose(arguments, tooluniverse, call\_tool)}, serves as the execution backbone for Tool Composer.
 It contains the logic for coordinating different types of tools so they work together in a single workflow.
-The \texttt{arguments} parameter specifies the tool call arguments that follow the interaction protocol schema of \toun, the \texttt{tooluniverse} is an instance of \toun that provides all available functions that \toun can support, and the \texttt{call\_tool} parameter is a callable interface of Tool Caller that abstracts the invocation of individual tools in \toun.
-By integrating these components, the container function enables flexible multi-tool execution patterns, such as chaining outputs between tools, broadcasting a single query across multiple tools, and constructing agentic loops that leverage tool feedback for adaptive, multi-step experimental analysis.
-It can chain the output of one tool into the input of the next, call multiple tools with a single query, and build agentic loops that use an agentic tool to generate function calls, execute tools, and incorporate tool feedback for multi-step experimental analysis.
+The \texttt{arguments} parameter specifies the tool call arguments that follow the interaction schema of \toun, the \texttt{tooluniverse} is an instance of \toun that provides all available functions that \toun can support, and the \texttt{call\_tool} parameter is a callable interface of Tool Caller that abstracts the invocation of individual tools in \toun.
+By integrating these components, the container function enables three execution patterns: (i) chaining the output of one tool into the input of the next, (ii) broadcasting a single query across multiple tools in parallel, and (iii) constructing agentic loops in which a reasoning model generates tool calls, executes them, and incorporates the feedback for adaptive multi-step analysis.
 As illustrated in Supplementary Figure~\ref{fig:tool_compose}, a composed tool can run several literature search tools concurrently and then invoke a summarization agent to synthesize the findings, demonstrating heterogeneous workflow construction in which each step is driven by tool execution.